Welcome to Walnut Creek

 is a vibrant community gathering place with local farmers and artisans.
 Just a short walk from BART, the market’s central location makes it accessible to everyone.
 Open year-round, every Sunday.

-Five school districts serve Walnut Creek which includes: top-ranked K-12 schools in either the Walnut Creek, Mt.
+Five school districts serve Walnut Creek which includes: top-ranked K-12 schools in Walnut Creek, Mt.
 Diablo, Acalanes, Lafayette, and San Ramon Valley school districts.
 Learn more about Walnut Creek schools on the City of Walnut Creek

 The Lesher Center for the Arts is the cultural center of Walnut Creek.
-Each year, it presents hundreds of events, including musicals by local theater groups and concerts by Diablo Symphony Orchestra and the Contra Costa Chamber Orchestra.
+Each year, it presents hundreds of events, including musicals by local theater groups and concerts by the Diablo Symphony Orchestra and the Contra Costa Chamber Orchestra.
 Walnut Creek’s 15 parks feature picnic areas, dog parks, and soccer fields.
 A skate park serves the city’s skateboarders, and the Butterfly Habitat Gardens in Civic Park is home to bring 25 species of butterflies and more than 100 species of California plants.

 Great hiking trails (and biking) trails await those in Walnut Creek!
 Shell Ridge Open Space, the Diablo Foothills, and Mount Diablo State Park provide a hiking treasure trove to visitors.
 AllTrails has put together this list of the best places to hike in the Walnut Creek area